biomejs/biome/website/src/content/blog/biome-v1-7.md

 }
 ```

-Note that this overrides your initial _Biome_ configuration.
-The command requires _Node.js_ to be installed to load _JavaScript_ configurations such as `.prettierrc.js`.
+The subcommand needs Node.js to load JavaScript configurations such as `.prettierrc.js`.
-For now, `biome migrate eslint` doesn't support configuration written in _JSON5_, _TOML_, or _YAML_.
+`biome migrate prettier` doesn't support configuration written in JSON5, TOML, or YAML.

-## Emit formatting and linting reports
+## Emit machine-readable reports

-_Biome_ is now able to output _JSON_ reports detailing the diagnostics obtained from a run.
+Biome is now able to output JSON reports detailing the diagnostics emitted by a command.

 For instance, you can emit a report when you lint a codebase: